Donald Kerr

 "Too often, privacy has been equated with anonymity, and it's an idea that is deeply rooted in American culture.
 The Lone Ranger wore a mask but Tonto didn’t seem to need one even though he did the dirty work for free.
 You’d think he would probably need one even more.
 But in our interconnected and wireless world, anonymity – or the appearance of anonymity – is quickly becoming a thing of the past.

 "Anonymity results from a lack of identifying features.
 Nowadays, when so much correlated data is collected and available – and I’m just talking about profiles on MySpace, Facebook, YouTube here – the set of identifiable features has grown beyond where most of us can comprehend.
 We need to move beyond the construct that equates anonymity with privacy and focus more on how we can protect essential privacy in this interconnected environment.

 "Protecting anonymity isn’t a fight that can be won.
 Not with me in my current job.
 Anyone that's typed in their name on Google understands that.
 Instead, privacy, I would offer, is a system of laws, rules, and customs with an infrastructure of Inspectors General, oversight committees, and privacy boards on which our intelligence community commitment is based and measured.
 And it is that framework that we need to grow and nourish and adjust as our cultures change.

 "I think people here, at least people close to my age, recognize that those two generations younger than we have a very different idea of what is essential privacy, what they would wish to protect about their lives and affairs.
 And so, it's not for us to inflict one size fits all.
 It's a need to have it be adjustable to the needs of local societies as they evolve in our country.
 Eventually, we can only hope that people's perceptions – in Hollywood and elsewhere – will catch up."

 These remarks produced major news coverage that said he'd said that "privacy no longer can mean anonymity...Instead, it should mean that government and businesses properly safeguards [sic] people's private communications and financial information."

+In 2020, Kerr, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."